Batsuit: Batman: The Telltale Series

 The Batsuit (known as the "Batsuit Mark I") in the first season of Batman: The Telltale Series draws on comparisons from the suit in Arkham Origins.
-The cowl features short ears and the following functions: thermal vision, the ability to distort Batman's voice, a VR function for planned attacks and investigating crime scenes, and the ability to view reflected images, which comes in handy when a kidnapped Alfred adjusts his glasses to send images via a video Lady Arkham sends to Bruce Wayne in Episode 5.
+Built by Lucius Fox (along with all of Batman's tech), the cowl features short ears and the following functions: thermal vision, the ability to distort Batman's voice, a VR function for planned attacks and investigating crime scenes, and the ability to view reflected images, which comes in handy when a kidnapped Alfred adjusts his glasses to send images via a video Lady Arkham sends to Bruce Wayne in Episode 5.
 The gauntlets contain a 3D computer-like terminal whenever Batman needs to activate certain gadgets or his drones, and they allow him to scan evidence without ever touching anything; they also allow him to overhear conversations when he presses his fingers to a wall or window.
-Despite the suit's protection, it gets damaged in Episode 3 when Lady Arkham blasts Batman with her concussion staff.
-This damage can only be repaired if Wayne convinces Lucius Fox to quit at Wayne Enterprises and work for Batman full-time, or if Batman removes Penguin from Wayne Enterprises (see below).
-At the beginning of the game, the player can choose one of four colors for Batman's tech and the Batcomputer: blue, red, yellow, and purple.
-This choice does not affect the game much except that each color will have a different hidden message left by the kidnapped Alfred for Batman to find him.
-There is also an Easter egg with the tech color: if the player has Fox working directly in the Batcave and checks on the color via the Batcomputer's spacebar before making the antidote for Lady Arkham's drugs, Fox will make a comment that references a Batsuit from different Batman media (i.e. choosing red, Fox will comment giving the suit a red Bat symbol, to which Wayne replies, "Maybe in the future," a reference to the suit from Batman Beyond).
+In Episode 3, the Mark I is damaged via Lady Arkham's concussion staff and can only be repaired if the player has Wayne convince Fox to quit at Wayne Enterprises and work for Batman full-time, or if Batman protects his tech in the next episode (see below).